´óÏó´«Ã½

 Truth

-Like the families now challenging the senior coroner's decision to suspend inquests into the , Ms Travers finds herself embroiled in the current piecemeal approach to the past.
+Like the families now challenging the senior coroner's decision to suspend inquests into the deaths of their loved ones , Ms Travers finds herself embroiled in the current piecemeal approach to the past.

 Whether a comprehensive truth commission-style body will ever be agreed is open to doubt.